Why Do ATVs Have Smaller Front Tires? 9 Good Reasons

 You’d be surprised how much the relatively small difference in tire width has to say for how much mud, rocks, debris, and water gets thrown up in the air and onto you and the bike.

-When you turn the front tires, they require more fender coverage than the rear tires to properly shield the rider.
+When you steer the front tires, they require more fender coverage than the rear tires to protect the rider adequately.
 If you’d use the same width tires front and rear, the front fenders would have to be wider than the rear fenders.

 Instead, they use narrower tires at the front to keep the ATV’s overall width within the desired range.